Why Become an HVAC Technician?

 Why is the job growth so great for HVAC specialists?
 With new technologies available in today’s marketplace older HVAC equipment is far less efficient than today’s models, costing consumers more money to run, offering less comfort and also taking a larger toll on the environment.
 In an effort to ‘go green’ while saving money and providing better comfort levels for their homes and workplaces, consumers are making the change to newer HVAC systems.
 Consumers are also more educated on how keeping their HVAC equipment maintained will benefit them in the long run.
 With projections of system installations and maintenance on the rise, HVAC techs will be busier than ever.

 HVAC technicians have a great earning potential.
-The BLS.gov shows that the average HVAC technician made over $42,000 in 2010, with the top 10% of the industry earning approximately $67,000.
+The BLS.gov shows that the average HVAC technician makes over $48,000/year, with the top 10% of the industry earning approximately $67,000.
 Overtime pay is also a great benefit during extreme temperatures, giving you the chance to work more and earn extra money.
-With that said, Wiki.Answers.com reports that the HVAC industry is projecting a pay increase of up to 40% in the next few years.
+With that said, Wiki.Answers.com reports that the HVAC industry is projecting a pay increase of up to 40%in the next few years.
 They also note that if you work as an HVAC technician for a larger company you will likely make more than $80,000 annually.

 When considering becoming an HVAC technician you are considering a career path that grants you the opportunity to find a job today.
 The demand for skilled tradespeople continues to grow across the USA.
 As Mike Rowe, the host of the TV series Dirty Jobs, pointed out in his speech to the Senate Commerce Committee on May 11, 2011, there is an intense need for HVAC technicians, plumbers, electricians and other skilled tradespeople.